 As a non-profit project TEDxMünster largely benefits from the commitment of an engaged team.
 We are happy for everyone who likes to support TEDxMünster.

 Carina is the licensee, lead organizer and curator of TEDxMünster.
 She believes in the power of intercultural encounters as a force of social change and innovation and is involved in various initiatives and organizations.
 As co-founder and manager of The Global Experience, an international youth media network dedicated to increase the intercultural dialogue, Carina first got in touch with TEDx in 2012 when working with network partners from Egypt and Pakistan who had been TEDx organizers in the past.
 The idea was born to bring TEDx to Münster and to apply for an official license.
 Apart from The Global Experience, Carina also co-founded the global video project Easy Languages and the Digital Participation Camp, an annual conference for young digital change makers.
 Connect with Carina: www.carisafari.de

 Isabell is TEDxMünster’s event manager!
 As a professional event and project manager, currently working with the German Research Platform for Zoonoses at the University of Münster, Isabell is experienced in the management of health care, trade fair as well as non profit events.
 She is also the founder of Street Sounds, a project that aims to expose talented street musicians to an international audience through online video reporting.

-Kai is the communications manager and all-round talent of TEDxMünster.
+Kai is the executive producer and all-round talent of TEDxMünster.
 Apart from TEDxMünster, Kai lives and works as a self-empoyed communication consultant in Münster.
 Having a professional experience of twenty years in several fields of communication & research, he advises institutions and companies how to implement communication 2.0: By developing strategies, giving lectures or keynotes and individual trainings.